Kičevo: Name

 The name of the city in Macedonian and other South Slavic languages is Kičevo (Кичево).
 The name of the city in Albanian is Kërçovë.
-It was originally known as Uskana and was inhabited by the Illyrians.
+It was originally known as Uskana and was inhabited by the Illyrian tribe of the Penestae.
 It is presumed that the present name of the town originates from the name of this settlement populated by the Slavic Berziti tribe.

 In Turkish, the city is known as Kırçova.

-Kicevo was first mentioned as Uskana (Ωξάνα in Ancient Greek) in the reign of Perseus, king of Macedon during the Third Macedonian War (171-169 BC).
+Kicevo was first mentioned as Uskana (Ωξάνα in Ancient Greek) in the reign of Perseus, king of Macedon during the Third Macedonian War (171–169 BC).
 The next written record of the town did not come until 1018, under the name of Kitzabis (from Kίτζαβις in Byzantine Greek), or sometimes as Kitsabis or Kitsavis or Kitzbon, or slavicised as Kicavis, noted in one of the documents of the Byzantine emperor Basil II.
 Under the rule of Prince Marko it was known as Katin Grad ("Katina's City") due to Marko's sister being named Katina.

 History

 Medieval period

 Kičevo was noted in one of the documents of the Byzantine emperor Basil II in 1018, and also mentioned by the Ohrid archbishop Theophilact in the 11th century.
-The city would fall to the Bulgars and would become a part of the First Bulgarian Empire and it was one of the first cities to be added to the Archbishopric of Ohrid.
+The city would become a part of the First Bulgarian Empire and it was one of the first cities to be added to the Archbishopric of Ohrid.
 It was also a part of the Second Bulgarian Empire.

 The city first fell under Serbian rule during the reign of Stefan Uroš I and finally under Stefan Milutin in 1283.
 After the downfall of the Serbian Empire the city was under the rule of Vukašin of Serbia of the Mrnjavčević family after which it passed to his son Prince Marko and finally to the Ottomans.